-On average, the price of immunotherapy in Turkey ranges from €5,000 to €20,000 per treatment cycle.
-The price varies according to several factors, including the stage of the cancer and the duration of treatment.
+On average, the cost of immunotherapy in Turkey ranges from €5,000 to €20,000 per treatment cycle.
+The price depends on several factors, including the type and stage of the cancer, the type of molecules used, the duration of the treatment protocol, and the patient's response to the treatment.

 Best Clinics with Verified Reviews